 Part of the Institute’s remit is to organize international conferences, specialized seminars, and workshops.
 Its scholars serve on commissions, and on the field and academic councils of many universities, academies and other institutions.
 Likewise, when called upon, the Institute cooperates with organs of state and regional administrative bodies.
-In terms of its role with the universities, the most extensive cooperation is with the Institute of International Studies of the Faculty of Social Sciences and with the Department of Political Science of the Faculty of Arts (both Charles University in Prague), with each of which the Institute has embarked on long-term joint projects.
+In terms of its role with the universities, the most extensive cooperation is with the Institute of International Studies of the Faculty of Social Sciences, Department of Oral History – Contemporary History and Department of Political Science of the Faculty of Arts (all Charles University in Prague), with each of which the Institute has embarked on long-term joint projects.

 The Institute has its own unique library, which is open to the public and contains a wide collection of documents relating to contemporary history.
 This resource base is constantly being added to, particularly as far as post-1989 records are concerned.
 The Institute also brings out sets of books periodically, either at its own expense or in collaboration with commercial publishers.
 In 1993, the Institute started publishing the field academic journal Soudobé dějiny [Contemporary History]; since 2013, the English version – Czech Journal of Contemporary History – has been available as well.
 In addition, the Institute works in tandem with similarly oriented foreign institutions, with some of which indeed it has long-term cooperative agreements.